AsiiaPine/Spherical_parallel_manipulator/README.md

 To save the output from the port, run the [Open_serial.py](Open_serial.py) - code use [pyserial package](https://pypi.org/project/pyserial/) to open a connection.

-Use the code as start point for any project all will work:)
+Use the code as start point for any project, everything will work:)
 ___

+### Messages
-### 2 - The messages in a serial port are sent in the format you choose (or default for a board you are working with).
+The messages in a serial port are sent in the format you choose (or default for a board you are working with).

+### Put your code intro a board

-### 3 - You can put into a board your code which will run in inf loop
+You can put your code into a board, it will run in inf loop.

 How to do this?